What happens if a novated lease ends early (redundancy, job transfer, vehicle write-off, etc.)

 Early termination usually requires one of the following:

-• paying out the remaining lease balance and residual in cash, or
+- paying out the remaining lease balance and residual in a lump sum (worst-case cashflow scenario), or

-• refinancing the remaining balance (and residual) into a personal loan or lease.
+- refinancing the remaining balance (and residual) into a personal loan or lease, or

 There is no mechanism by which early termination causes the residual or remaining lease to be waived.

-• in some cases, may include an “early termination rate”, i.e. an additional penalty.
+- in some cases (for a lump-sum payout), may include an “early termination rate”, i.e. an additional penalty.

 The residual becomes immediately relevant